The art of Slackline is a practice in balance that typically uses 1 inch nylon webbing tensioned between two anchor points.

 Slacklining offers a ‘level playing field’ effect among young people and particularly school groups, where as a brand new activity neither the sporty nor the typically hard to engage students have any kind of advantage over one another, this may encourage a mutual respect among peer groups.

-“The art of Slackline is beneficial for personal focus, agility, core muscle groups and balance receptors.“
+“The art of Slackline is perfect for improving balance, agility, focus, core and leg strength. ”

 Got a question about this class?